 - Threats to property values and mortgages – The arrival of fracking and drilling operations have brought great wealth to some communities, but there has been a downside, as well, including increased crime rates, more distracted or drunk driving incidents.
 But according to the information in the compendium, such operations threaten property values and play havoc with mortgages and property insurance because of the introduction of risks triggered by the introduction of hazardous materials in the communities

 With the upsurge in fracking activity, a lot of important questions have to be answered, and research like this one helps a lot.
 The hazards associated with fracking have to be taken more seriously, not just in Texas, but everywhere.
-If you live near a fracking site in Texas, and either you or someone in your household has become sick and you believe the illness may be related to exposure to toxic chemicals released by fracking activity, please contact the Texas Oil & Gas Industry Injury Lawyers at Hill Law Firm for a free consultation as soon as possible to protect your rights.
+If you live near a fracking site in Texas, and either you or someone in your household has become sick and you believe the illness may be related to exposure to toxic chemicals released by fracking activity, please contact the Texas Oil & Gas Industry Injury Lawyer at Hill Law Firm for a free consultation as soon as possible to protect your rights.